DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Introduction

+Currently, the DUNEuro toolbox is developed and used on Linux operating systems.
+The software is made available under the GPL open source license and can be downloaded from the GitLab repository (\url{https://gitlab.dune-project.org/duneuro}), which is also linked from the DUNEuro homepage (\url{http://www.duneuro.org}).

-In the following, we first give a short summary on the background of solving the EEG and MEG forward problems with finite element methods in Section \ref{sec:duneuro-background}.
-This is followed by a general description of the toolbox and its use of existing frameworks for solving partial differential equations.
-In Section \ref{sec:duneuro-library} we introduce the main concepts of different interfaces used within the library.
-Section \ref{sec:duneuro-localization} describes a method for localizing elements within a tessellation based on a global coordinate.
-The interaction of a user with duneuro is done through bindings with a scripting language, which will be presented in Section \ref{sec:duneuro-scripting}.
-In Section \ref{sec:duneuro-practical}, we use the duneuro toolbox to calculate forward soultions which are subsequently used for source analysis on EEG data obtained from a somatosensory experiment.
-Finally, a short conclusion is given in Section \ref{sec:duneuro-conclusion}.
+In the following, we first give a short summary on the background of solving the EEG and MEG forward problems with finite element methods.
+This is followed by a general description of the toolbox, its use of existing frameworks for solving partial differential equations and its main concepts of different interfaces used within the library.
+Afterwards, we will describe a method for localizing elements within a tessellation based on a global coordinate.
+The interaction of a user with DUNEuro is done through bindings with a scripting language, which will be presented in the following section.
+Subsequently, we use the DUNEuro toolbox to calculate forward solutions which are then used for source analysis on EEG data obtained from a somatosensory experiment.
+Finally, a short summary and outlook is given.